themachinethatgoesping/themachinethatgoesping/docs/source/usage/navigation_data_processing.rst

    # - pitch:               15.01      [° positive bow up]
    # - roll:                29.51      [° positive port up]

-Other conversion e.g. to/from GeoLocationLocal are also possible.
-See the GeoLocation module Api for details
+Other conversion e.g. to/from GeolocationLocal are also possible.
+See the Geolocation module Api for details